samyilin/dotfiles/README.md

    nowadays I live in Vim/Neovim/Emacs whenever possible.
 So I don't even heavily rely on Bash at all.

-3. Emacs.
-It deserves its own config repo.

-4. IDEs/Full programming environment setup?
+3. IDEs/Full programming environment setup?

    Try IntelliJ suite if that tickles your fancy.
 Or even Visual Studio.